Arizona and Texas carry out executions

 His final meal consisted of a hamburger, French fries, two beef burritos, three sodas and ice cream, Lamoreaux said.

-Moormann was convicted of first-degree murder in 1985 after a jury rejected his insanity defense.
+Moormann was convicted of first-degree murder on April 4, 1985 after a jury rejected his insanity defense.
 Jurors took two hours to reach a verdict.

 In a flurry of last-minute appeals, defense attorneys sought to block the execution by claiming that the convicted murderer was mentally retarded and cannot legally be put to death.

-Attorneys also objected to the state changing the drugs it uses for the execution, challenging a decision to switch to one drug from a three-drug protocol.
-The state Department of Corrections on Monday told the Arizona Supreme Court of the change.
+Attorneys also objected to the state changing the drugs it uses for the execution, challenging the decision to switch to one drug from a three-drug protocol.
+The state Department of Corrections on Monday informed the Arizona Supreme Court of the change.

 Moormann was the fifth inmate put to death in the United States this year, and the first in Arizona this year.